quic/startupkits/docs/data/RG500Q/08_DeviceSetup.md

 <tr><td>Gnd</td><td>J28.2</td></tr>
 </table><br>

-##### Test AT Commands
+### 8.7.3 Test AT Commands

 This section demonstrates procedure for connecting to AT port using UART pins available in the peripheral connector.
 All instructions and screenshots are provided below.
 -   Connect USB to Serial Converter to respective Tx-Rx, Rx-Tx, RTS-RTS and Gnd pins of the RG500Q evaluation board mentioned in the above table.
--   Launch Tera Term, select USB to Serial Convertor port and configure the baud rate to `115200`
+-   Launch Tera Term, select USB to Serial Converter port and configure the baud rate to `115200`
 -   Send below AT Commands.

 ```console